diego5f5/diego5f5/README.md

 <img alt="my-emote" src="https://i.imgur.com/n2VI38k.png" width="120">

 ### "In my Github profile, you will find projects created with the aim of studying, practicing, and specializing in some technologies.
-If you want to know more about real-world solutions and my experience, feel free to contact me."
+If you want to know more about real-world solutions and my experience, or just talk about technology, feel free to contact me."

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/diegoferreirati/)